KNowledgeOnWebScale/dataflow-visualization/README.md

 ### Global defaults

-Global defaults are useful when a lot of nodes and/or edges have the same properties and you don't want to repeat yourself everytime.
+Global defaults are useful when a lot of nodes and/or edges have the same properties and you don't want to repeat yourself every time.
 These global default values are used as fallbacks if certain properties are not specified within the nodes or edges.

 #### Settings which apply to the entire graph